Drizziot/Insurance-Claims-Processing/README.md

 ## 🚀 Features

+- Visualize billing summary for multiple patients, two real doctors (Doctor Kelvin Nkansa and Doctor Lord Gyasi), and multiple insurance companies
+- Upload new data files (.docx or .csv) for doctors, insurance, and patients
+- Simulate billing for new patients/diseases from the dashboard sidebar
+- Download billing summary as CSV
+- Interactive charts and statistics
 - Accepts patient info and service details (via CPT codes)
 - Calculates total billed amount for hospital services
 - Determines insurance-covered costs vs. patient responsibility